Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day2/3-Parsing/Parsing-Theory-II.md

 - 0
 - Empty data structures: '',(),[],{}

-The statements in an if or a while block are executed only if the condition returns the value True.
+The statements in an `if` or a `while` block are executed only if the condition returns the value `True`.

 ```
 >>> p = 'protein'